Do it yourself super

 - Have you considered other super options?

 Many professionally managed super funds have DIY investment options which let you choose which assets you’d like your super invested in such as shares, exchange traded funds and term deposits.
 This gives you some control over your specific investments without the legal and administrative requirements of running an SMSF.

-Will my self-managed fund outperform my current fund?
+- Will your self-managed fund outperform your current fund?